Image

 Research & Policy Analysis

-The Marshall Center conducts research and policy analysis excellence for three reasons.
+The Marshall Center conducts research and policy analysis for three reasons.

-• Second, research and policy analysis—disseminated through bespoke Marshall Center publication platforms, peer-reviewed academic and other external policy journals, as well as in oral briefings to senior leaders—strengthens our alumni and wider networks and thus builds intellectual interoperability, shared understanding, and cognitive resilience in the face of regional and global uncertainties.
+• Second, research and policy analysis—disseminated through bespoke Marshall Center publication platforms, peer-reviewed academic and other external policy journals, and in oral briefings to senior leaders—strengthens our alumni and wider networks and thus builds intellectual interoperability, shared understanding, and cognitive resilience in the face of regional and global uncertainties.

-• Third, the Marshall Center recognizes the ethical duty of a publicly-funded educational institution to produce timely, policy-relevant research and analysis that serves the needs of our own governments and partners, as well as to curate, package, and transfer already existing knowledge and best practices to our course and event participants as well as our alumni through our courses and programs.
+• Third, the Marshall Center recognizes the ethical duty of a publicly funded educational institution to produce timely, policy-relevant research and analysis that serves the needs of our own governments and partners, and to curate, package, and transfer already existing knowledge and best practices to Marshall Center course and event participants and alumni through our courses and programs.

-For more information about the range of GCMC publications and collaborative opportunities for alumni and others in the Marshall Center network, please contact the Chief of Publications and Evaluations at gcmccisspublications [at] marshallcenter.org
+For more information about the range of GCMC publications and collaborative opportunities for alumni and others in the Marshall Center network, please contact the chief of publications at publications [at] marshallcenter.org (publications[at]marshallcenter[dot]org)